 The ‘master’ before the bedroom in the word master bedroom indicates the significance of this part of the house; the room that you share with your significant other is home to the most important and intimate memories you share with him or her.
 Some people are lucky enough to have a large master bedroom with space for a king size bed, dressing table and cabinets, and a large bathroom that is the ideal place for a long relaxing bath.
 However, space constraints do not mean that you need to curb the passionate decorator within you!
-The key to decorating any master bedroom is to make smart use of space and experimenting with options for furniture, especially storage.
+The key to decorating and enhancing your master bedroom is to make smart use of space and experimenting with options for furniture, especially storage.

 Here, we have put out a list of ideas for the colour scheme, furniture options and other decors for your master bedroom.
 Pick away and have a great time with the ideas!

 The bed is the most iconic piece of your master bedroom, so make sure that you choose a bed that is aesthetic and comforting for both of you.
 Experiment with all the features you wanted- memory foam mattress and ideas for master bedroom or a king size bed.
 Make sure that your sheets, blankets, and pillows combine together to provide an attractive pattern.
 For example, you could get a catchy and aesthetic pattern for your sheets and go solid for your pillow covers and blanket or comforter.
 Ensure that the colour scheme of your bed matches the colour palette of the room.

 One way you could ramp up your bedding is by accentuating your bed with an upholstered headboard.
 This makes your bed cozy and is an extremely comfortable addition to watch movies or read a book with your partner cozily on the bed.
 Alternatively, you can opt for skinny frames that don’t occupy much space and create a spacious look.
 Placing vintage shelves on either side of the bed also defines the bed and also provides a place for storage.